 Happy Thursday, friend!
 Welcome to an interview with author Brandon Dragan about his latest novel,Mr. Bingley: Just As a Gentleman Ought to Be.
-Let’s welcome Faith and learn more about this Pride and Prejudice Fan Fiction with a twist!
+Let’s welcome Brandon and learn more about this Pride and Prejudice Fan Fiction with a twist!

 Get to know the author: Brandon Dragan